sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 In addition to pluralization options, you can build logic to the microcopy strings using
 [select formatting](https://formatjs.io/docs/core-concepts/icu-syntax/#select-format).
-The current FTW template microcopy do not have an existing example of this pattern, however you can of course modify your code to include this formatting as well.
+The current FTW template microcopy does not have an existing example of this pattern, however you can of course modify your code to include this formatting as well.